-The rest of the night was carried out in a montage of different many years to come.

-classic rock and according to Mr O. "It just doesn't get any better than Most of the musicians, particularly the local band New Jersey Drive, performed popular songs, so it wasn't surprising to see the audience singing right along with them.
+The rest of the night was carried out in a montage of different music styles from alternative to classic rock and according to Mr O, "It just doesn't get any better than that."
+Most of the musicians, particularly the local band New Jersey Drive, performed popular songs, so it wasn't surprising to see the audience singing right along with them.